 - 1 tsp garlic powder

 - 2 tbsp green onion, chopped

-- Using a large pot, brown the ground pork on medium heat.
+- Using a large pot, brown the ground pork on medium heat and lightly salt.
 Set aside when cooked and discard the fat.

 - Melt the coconut oil in the pot on medium heat and add the diced onion.
 Saute for 5 minutes or until lightly translucent.

 - Add the carrot and gently saute for a few minutes until the carrots soften slightly.